Cost of a New Roof

 Cost to Replace Architectural Asphalt Shingles

-The other common type of asphalt shingles are the 30 or 50 year architectural shingles or laminate shingles.
-These types of shingles are more durable and higher quality because they are thicker than three tab shingles.
-The cost to install 30 year architectural shingles is usually about $3.50 to $5.00 per square foot.
+A common type of asphalt shingle is the 30- or 50-year architectural shingle or laminate shingle.
+These types of shingles are more durable and higher quality because they are thicker than traditional three-tab shingles.

 Nails